Dogs love to eat, and as pet owners, we want to make sure that they get the best nutrition possible.

 Why is Inulin included in Dog Food?

-Firstly, it can be added to increase the dog food’s sweetness and improve the taste.
-It is a relatively low calorie and natural alternative to other fats or sugars.
+1. Firstly, it can be added to increase the dog food’s sweetness and improve the taste.
+It is a relatively low calorie and natural alternative to other fats, sugars, or corn syrup that are used.

 To recap, manufactures tend to add inulin into their food in order too: